tHerttua/modsim_abm_emissions/README.md

 Upon initialization, environment takes the arguments:
 - Number of agents per group
 - Number of different groups
-- Number of allowance credits to be distributed to each agent
-- The time steps (Hard coded for 365)
+- The time steps (Hard coded for 360)

 Global variables can be modified to control their respective targets:
 - Variance in emissions range
 - Variance in price range
 - Original price per one credit

 ### 2 Methods overview